CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 *notice:*

-If you can not login into ChatGPT through your Google account or Microsoft account using ChatGPT Tool plugin, solutions are [here](https://github.com/LiLittleCat/intellij-chatgpt/blob/bring-back-session-token/README.md#-notice).
+If you are unable to login into ChatGPT through your Google account or Microsoft account using ChatGPT Tool plugin, solutions are [here](https://github.com/LiLittleCat/intellij-chatgpt/blob/bring-back-session-token/README.md#-notice).

 The language of BingAI plugins might not be in English, but you can ask questions in any language and it would respond correspondingly in that language.

 ---

 :checkered_flag: This is the 1/4 point checkpoint for this lab.
-Show your TA that you have a working solution for Exercise 4.
+Show your TA that you have a working solution for Exercise 4 and that you have copilot working.
 You will need to do a very quick demonstration for your TA.

 ### Part 6.
 Working with Raft